 What I want is:

-list of ‘My Room’ (Which is only Mike at the moment)- My Room’s owner in case of he didn’t add himself to
+room_memberslist of ‘My Room’ (Which is only Mike at the moment)- My Room’s owner in case of he didn’t add himself to

-table.
+room_memberstable.
 Because he is the owner of that room (Which is April) - Plus, admin member (Which is Pratha)

 And this should be unique.
-For example, if user add himself to room_members
+For example, if user add himself to room_members and also owner then it should fetch member one time only.

 What I tried so far?

 I couldn’t use group by here either.
 Also i don’t need the all fields.
-Just room_members
+Just room_members table fields only.

 See here: https://rextester.com/XWDS42043

-Expected output for room_members
+Expected output for room_members:

 - Pratha: Because he is

-- Mike: Because he is member of My Room.
+ADMIN - Mike: Because he is member of My Room.

-- April: Because she created that room.
+MEMBER - April: Because she created that room.

 OWNER

-can be many.
+room_members can be many.
 I just added only Mike but it can have multiple members including admins and owners.

 Advertisement